 Without consumer insights, improving product quality becomes difficult.
 Surveys, helplines, and data analysis help align products with customer expectations.

 New pathogens and contamination sources pose ongoing threats.
-Regularly updating HACCP plans and staying informed on scientific advancements help mitigate risks.
+Regularly updating HACCP plans and staying informed on scientific advancements helps mitigate risks.

 What is the Difference Between Food Safety & Quality Assurance